 Developed by Group Phi, this sustainable school has been constructed in Pune, Maharashtra, India.
-The school is the first military school for girls in India and has been built with sustainability as one of the main criteria.
+The school is the first military school for girls in India.
+It has been built with sustainability as one of the main criteria.
 The building will provide ample learning space for 720 students and also space for other activities.
 The building comes with a gray water recycling system to reuse waste water.
-The courtyards are covered with polycarbonate sheets, which protect the corridors from rainfall, and by maximizing daylight they also reduce the amount of energy required to illuminate the interiors.
+The courtyards are covered with polycarbonate sheets.
+These protect the corridors from rainfall.
+Furthermore, by maximizing daylight they also reduce the amount of energy required to illuminate the interiors.
 The use of natural materials will lower the school’s footprint and also keep the students close to nature.

 Designed for Animo Leadership High School by Pugh + Scarpa Architects this green building targets LEED or CHPS certification.
-The building’s south façade houses about 650 solar panels which will reduce carbon emissions by over 3 million pounds.
-Faceted and ribbed screens appear as a façade motif that visually connect the school with the community and modulate light to protect the building from unwanted solar heat gain.
-Solar panels form the screen system on the longest façade of the building, which are augmented by additional panels on the roof.
+Moreover, the building’s south façade houses about 650 solar panels which will reduce carbon emissions by over 3 million pounds.
+Faceted and ribbed screens appear as a façade motif.
+In fact, these visually connect the school with the community and modulate light.
+This helps to protect the building from unwanted solar heat gain.
+Furthermore, solar panels form the screen system on the longest façade of the building.
+These are augmented by additional panels on the roof.

 The Elleray Preparatory School in the UK features a unique set of forest classrooms that are designed by Robert Gaukroger of Kita Design Company.
-Constructed in the form of self-sufficient pods, the classrooms are fashioned from recycled materials and generate renewable solar energy for lighting.
+These are onstructed in the form of self-sufficient pods.
+Furthermore, the classrooms are fashioned from recycled materials and generate renewable solar energy for lighting.
 The units are constructed from ribbed timber frame set upon Douglas fir stilts and then clad in English chestnut shingles.

 The Docks School has been designed to be built in Saint Ouen, France by Mikou Design Studio.
 The development will be visible because of its roof, which provides a stepped tier structure offering space for various departments.
-The nursery and the primary school are sheltered by canopies laden with photovoltaic panels, which are inclined at an angle of 30 degrees for maximum sun exposure.
-These panels are spaced by solid metal strips to avoid shadows being cast.
+Furthermore, the nursery and the primary school are sheltered by canopies laden with photovoltaic panels.
+In addition, they are inclined at an angle of 30 degrees for maximum sun exposure.
+Also, these panels are spaced by solid metal strips to avoid shadows being cast.

-Developed by Project FROG, these modular classrooms are outfitted with 60 solar panels that reduce the electricity costs to zero and generate more energy that the building uses.
-The 3500sqf classroom space has been built for Watkinson School and the project took only six months to complete.
+Developed by Project FROG, these modular classrooms are outfitted with 60 solar panels.
+These reduce the electricity costs to zero and generate more energy that the building uses.
+Therefore, the 3500sqf classroom space has been built for Watkinson School and the project took only six months to complete.

-The RotatED has been developed in collaboration with Blue Forest, and can be turned on any of its seven sides to create an outdoor place with multiple application areas.
-The RotatED is provided as a base shelter with the opportunity for schools to select features from a range of finishes to photovoltaic panels and toilets depending on the budget and specific requirements.
+The RotatED has been developed in collaboration with Blue Forest.
+It can be turned on any of its seven sides to create an outdoor place with multiple application areas.
+Furthermore, the RotatED is provided as a base shelter with the opportunity for schools to select features from a range of finishes to photovoltaic panels and toilets depending on the budget and specific requirements.